EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 ],
 ```

-- ``tabs`` is necessary to be able to open hyperlinks in the dashboard.
+- ``atciveTab`` is necessary to be able to open hyperlinks in the dashboard.
 - ``storage`` is used to store the status of the slide checkbox.
 - ``*://*.zoom.us/*`` and ``*://*.zoomgov.com/*`` are necessary to get the url and modify it to redirect to the web client page.